 The results of this dedication and extensive training are two lovable furry friends that support Swedish patients and caregivers.
 Both dogs know 42 basic commands and are continually learning more.
 Aulani and Jared are both facility dogs, a designation with different training requirements than a service dog.
 Jared was also recently certified as a therapy dog.

 Aulani has also been trained to participate in interactive games, which are designed to achieve better outcomes of care.
-For example, one roleplaying game involves pediatric patients playing a veterinarian who examines Aulani.
+For example, one role-playing game involves pediatric patients playing a veterinarian who examines Aulani.
 This game helps to normalize medical equipment and care plans.
-Patients may request visits from Aulani or Jared dependent on their medical care needs and location in the hospital.
+Patients may request visits from Aulani or Jared depending on their medical care needs and location in the hospital.

-Swedish is dedicated to supporting the whole of each person in our midst – mind, body, and spirit.
-Spiritual Care offers broad and diverse interventions that address social, emotional, and spiritual needs.
+Swedish is dedicated to supporting the whole of each person in our midst — mind, body, and spirit.
+Aulani and Jared are one of the many interventions from the Spiritual Care team that address our patients’ social, emotional and spiritual needs.

 Find a doctor

 If you have questions about your health, contact Primary Care at Swedish.
 We can accommodate both in-person and virtual visits.